serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Unclustered Id Column

-You can also retain the Id column as an `IDENTITY` primary key, but without a clustered index.
+You can also retain the Id column as an `IDENTITY` primary key, but using a non-clustered index.
 The log is still stored as an unindexed heap, but writes with non-clustered indexes are slightly faster.
-The non-clustered indexes will reference the Id primary key.
+Non-clustered indexes on other columns will reference the Id primary key.
 However, read performance will be slightly degraded since it requires two reads (the covering non-clustered index, then dereferencing the heap row from the Id).
 To create this type of table ahead of time, change the constraint in the previous section to `NONCLUSTERED` and leave out the `WITH` clause.

 ### Bigint Data Type